1. Home

 U7 children may play in the U8s team, but may be kept down the following year so that they play in the correct year group from then on.
 Wherever possible, all children should play in their correct age group.

-For each 11 a side match, it is recommended that the manager should select no more than 14 players to participate, as this reduces disruption and helps ensure that children do not get cold on the side lines.
-As with mini teams, this will require rotation of “rested” players if everyone is available.
+For each 11 a side match, it is recommended that the manager should select no more than 14 players to participate where possible, but may take as many as the league-permitted 16 if all players are available (excluding any rest weeks) as this balances the opportunities for children to play in a larger squad.
+As with mini teams, this may require rotation of “rested” players if everyone is available and to stay within the league rules of permitted number of players per game.

 New children joining during the season